qiskit-community/qiskit-dynamics/CONTRIBUTING.md

 https://qiskit.org/documentation/contributing_to_qiskit.html

-## Contributing to Qiskit ODE
+## Contributing to Qiskit Dynamics

-In addition to the general guidelines there are specific details for contributing to Qiskit ODE, these are documented below.
+In addition to the general guidelines there are specific details for contributing to Qiskit Dynamics, these are documented below.

 ### Pull request checklist